 What’s the artisanal answer to a furniture transfer?
 A Paint Inlay!
-See it in action in this painting furniture before and after.
+See how to use a paint inlay in action on this beautiful furniture flip.

 The words game changer are often overused.
 But in this case, it might actually be true.

 A Paint Inlay is a product that has been around for about a year.
 I recently had a demo of it from the Iron Orchid Designs (IOD) sisters themselves.

 I described the demo in my post about my exciting discoveries from a painters’ conference.
 And couldn’t wait to try out a Paint Inlay on a real piece of wood furniture.

 I hope you’ll be as excited as I am about this product.
 I’d love to do more furniture makeovers with them.
 I think there will be many more painting furniture before and afters!

 Stunning Makeover using Paint Inlay – Painting Furniture Before and After